logto-io/docs/docs/docs/recipes/protect-your-api/README.md

 <br />
 <br />

-Next, click on the **Create API Resource** button to register your own API resource by providing:
+Next, click on the **Create API Resource** button and fill out the form to register your API resource:

 - A human-readable **API Name** that may better helps you to identify this entity.
 - A unique **API Identifier** (a.k.a.
 [Resource Indicator](../../references/resources/README.md#resource-indicator)) variable in URI format.
 It represents the resource's identity you'd like to guard.